-As on date of this Draft Letter of Offer, one of our Promoters, Janati Bio Power Private Limited has created a pledge on 26,88,08,809 Equity Shares of face value of ₹ 10 each held by it in our Company, in favour of Barclays Bank PLC and Aditya Birla Finance Limited (Catalyst Trusteeship Limited acting as a security trustee on behalf of Barclays Bank PLC and Aditya Birla Finance Limited).
-Barclays Bank PLC had sanctioned a rupee term loan to SVL Limited, for which 21,88,08,809 equity shares of face value of ₹ 10 each of Janati Bio Power Private Limited had been pledged on June 30, 2022 in favour of Barclays Bank PLC.
+As on date of this Draft Letter of Offer, one of our Promoters, Janati Bio Power Private Limited has created a pledge on 26,88,08,809 Equity Shares held by it in our Company, in favour of Barclays Bank PLC and Aditya Birla Finance Limited (Catalyst Trusteeship Limited acting as a security trustee on behalf of Barclays Bank PLC and Aditya Birla Finance Limited).
+Barclays Bank PLC had sanctioned a rupee term loan to SVL Limited, for which 21,88,08,809 equity shares of Janati Bio Power Private Limited had been pledged on June 30, 2022 in favour of Barclays Bank PLC.
 Subsequently, pursuant to an assignment notice dated September 30, 2022, a portion of the rupee term loan availed by SVL Limited has been assigned in favour of Aditya Birla Finance Limited, with effect from September 30, 2022.

 Further, Janati Bio Power Private Limited was allotted 7,47,20,198 pursuant to the 2023 Rights Issue.
-Since the pledge agreement states that corporate actions to the pledged securities, by way of bonus or rights or otherwise, are also required to be pledged, accordingly, 5,00,00,000 equity shares of face value of ₹ 10 each of Janati Bio Power Private Limited have also been pledged on October 16, 2023 in favour of Barclays Bank PLC and Aditya Birla Finance Limited.
+Since the pledge agreement states that corporate actions to the pledged securities, by way of bonus or rights or otherwise, are also required to be pledged, accordingly, 5,00,00,000 equity shares of Janati Bio Power Private Limited have also been pledged on October 16, 2023 in favour of Barclays Bank PLC and Aditya Birla Finance Limited.